manikandaraj-T-N/ElectricityBillingSystem/README.md

 Contributions to the "Electricity Billing System Using Java" project are welcome.
 You can contribute by forking the project, making changes, and submitting a pull request.
 Please make sure to follow the coding conventions and include appropriate documentation for any changes made.

-Contact:-
-For any queries or support, please contact the project maintainers via email at [manikandarajnataraj@gmail.com]

 Acknowledgments:

 We would like to acknowledge the support and contributions of the open-source community, without which this project would not have been possible.